-According to the algorithm in \cref{3.2}, we focus on estimating the change-point number and their corresponding locations based on 1000 realizations with sample sizes $n=500$ and $800$.
-Let the error process $\{\epsilon_i^\ast\}_{i=1}^n$ be i.i.d. standard normal random variables.
-Consider the following two cases:
+Utilizing the algorithm listed in \cref{3.2}, in this subsection we focus on estimating the number of change points and their locations based on $1000$ realizations with sample sizes $n=200,~500$ and $800$.
+In the simulations, we let the error process $\{\epsilon_i^\ast\}_{i=1}^n$ be i.i.d.~standard normal random variables and consider the following two cases:

 \begin{itemize} \item Case 1: A single change point.

 \item Case 2: Two change points.

 \end{itemize}